zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/managing-one-to-many-relationships.md

 ',N'@p1 int,@p0 int',@p1=1,@p0=NULL
 ```
-You can also perform this operation using fakes and the DBContext.Entry:
+You can also perform this operation using fakes and the DbContext.Entry:
 ```csharp
 var book = new Book { BookId = 2 } ;
 db.Attach(book);